 - A woman is encased in a wall while alive.

 Voice From The Stone is a movie that feels pretty pedestrian.
 It's very middle of the road.
 Not bad but not groundbreaking either.
 The movie won't win any awards or be remembered come many end of year lists.
-With some solid performances, gorgeous cinematography and an eerie third act, the film is let down by a predictable twist and a paper thin plot.
-I'd still recommend if you enjoy your supernatural films like The Others, you will probably find something to really enjoy in this movie.
+With some solid performances, gorgeous cinematography and an eerie third act, Voice From The Stone is let down by a pretty predictable plot twist and a paper-thin plot.
+I'd still recommend that if you enjoy your supernatural films like The Others, you will probably find something to really enjoy in this movie.